cwchentw/coru/README.md

 `coru` and her sister program `uncoru` are still *experimental*.
 Back up your code before using either.

+## Project Status

+`coru` is usable and has been tested on several platforms.
+However, the current implementation still contains some known architectural flaws.

+These issues generally do **not affect the basic functionality of the tool**, but they may make the internal codebase harder to extend or maintain collaboratively without future refactoring.

+At the moment, the project should be considered:

+* usable for practical purposes
+* primarily maintained by the original author
+* open to bug reports and small improvements
+* subject to internal redesign or refactoring in future versions

+If you plan to build upon the codebase or contribute large changes, please be aware that some internal components may change in later revisions.

 ## `coru` and her Sister Programs

 * `coru` adds line numbers to source